JoelOtter/kajero/README.md

 - `kajero publish [file.md]`

 Will publish your notebook as a gist, and return a unique URL to your new notebook.
+You don't need to build the JS library for these scripts to work.

+### Running tests

+Run the unit tests with `npm test`.

+For coverage reporting, run with `npm run test-cov`.
+Note that the coverage percentages may not be exactly correct - this is because Istanbul runs over the compiled ES5 code, rather than the ES6 source.